opendocsg/slw-judgments-backfill/2012_SGHC_233/report.md

  (c) expose the plaintiff to hatred, contempt or ridicule. (see Gary Chan Kok Yew & Lee Pey Woan, The Law of Torts in Singapore (Academy Publishing, 2011) (“ The Law of Torts in Singapore ”) at 12.014).

-19     The principles applicable to the construction of words based on their natural and ordinary meanings were summarised by the Court of Appeal in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ [2012] 1 SLR 506 (“ _Chan Cheng Wah Bernard_ ”) at [18]:
+19     The principles applicable to the construction of words based on their natural and ordinary meanings were summarised by the Court of Appeal in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ <span class="citation">[2012] 1 SLR 506</span> (“ _Chan Cheng Wah Bernard_ ”) at [18]:

  (a) the natural and ordinary meaning of a word is that which is conveyed to an ordinary reasonable person;